-The school/academy will determine an age-appropriate, developmental curriculum which meets the needs of young people and includes the statutory content outlined in section 4 of this policy.
+The school will determine an age-appropriate, developmental curriculum which meets the needs of young people and includes the statutory content outlined in section 4 of this policy.
+The content that the school has chosen to cover on RSHE Programmes of Study is detailed within Appendix 1.